mingz628/FunGP/README.md

 ---
 ### Introduction

-GPmixture is a Python package for model-based on Gaussian mixture models.
+GPmixture is a Python package for model-based clustering on Gaussian mixture models.

 ---
 ### Initialisation